 How can I waive my application fee?

-We have an annual Open House and Information Session in January.
-This year’s event will be on Thursday, January 16, 2014 at 6:30pm on the Saint Mary’s campus in Moraga.
+We have an annual Open House and Happy Hour in January.
+This year's event will be on Thursday, January 19, 2017 at 6:30pm on the Saint Mary's campus in Moraga.
 When you attend the open house you will be able to fill out a form to waive your $50 application fee.

-Click here to RSVP to the 2014 Saint Mary’s MFA Open House and Information Session.
+Click here to RSVP (forthcoming) to the 2017 Saint Mary's MFA Open House and Information Session.